sui-foundation/sui-move-intro-course/unit-two/lessons/7_events.md

     }
 ```

 The type representing an event has the abilities `copy` and `drop`.
-Event objects aren't representing assets, and we are only interested in the data contained within, so they can be duplicated, and dropped at the end of scopes.
+Event objects aren't representing assets, and we are only interested in the data contained within, so they can be duplicated and dropped at the end of scopes.

-To emit an event in Sui, you just need to use the [`sui::event::emit` method](https://github.com/MystenLabs/sui/blob/main/crates/sui-framework/docs/event.md#function-emit).
+To emit an event in Sui, you just need to use the [`sui::event::emit` method](https://github.com/MystenLabs/sui/blob/main/crates/sui-framework/docs/sui/event.md#function-emit).

 Let's modify our `request_transcript` method to emit this event: